Firebrand/css-to-scss/README.md

 ### As a library:

-You can use CSS-to-SCSS as a library to convert CSS or SCSS into a javascript object, clean SCSS string or processed file.
+You can use CSS-to-SCSS as a library to convert css or scss into a javascript object, clean scss string or processed file.

 ```
 const cssConverter = require('css-to-scss');